manuganji/manuganji.github.io/_posts/2014-04-12-lesson-learnt-my-startup-no-charity-please.md

 layout: post
 author: manu
 categories: startup
-tags: [startu, mistake, lesson, paid, free, charity]
+tags: [startup, mistake, lesson, paid, free, charity]
 ---
 If there is one biggest learning that I had in my startup experience it's this